Although the gallery doors are currently closed this incubator project continues.

-WATER (re)SOURCE, is an ongoing collaborative repository that holds collective studies that reflect memory, perceptions, experiences, and relationships with the water.
+WATER (re)SOURCE, is a collaborative repository that holds studies that reflect memory, perceptions, experiences, concerns and relationships with the water.

-A REPOSITORY For WATER / a collective consideration of water through the use of multiple formats that convey memories, perceptions, experiences, concerns and relationships with the water:
+A REPOSITORY For WATER / a collective consideration of water through the use of multiple formats.

 - multi-media work of local and more distant artists: Liz Carter, bobbi denton, Tom Elliott + Angela Somerset, Kim Holmes, Spencer Sheehan-Kalina, Bran Mackie, Gabrielle Moore, Renee Poisson, Sara Vipond, Claire Sanford, Project Watershed (Emily Carr student collaboration).

-Some of the water samples collected, along with one from Russia, sent to CVAG by Claire Sanford, originally from Texada Island and was residing in Siberia.
-She filled a vodka bottle with water from Lake Baikal, the largest freshwater lake by volume in the world.
-It’s considered the world’s oldest lake and also the deepest lake reaching a maximum depth of 1,642m.
+Collected water samples from various sites include one from Russia, sent to CVAG by Claire Sanford.
+Claire is originally from Texada Island and was residing in Siberia where she filled a vodka bottle with water from Lake Baikal, the largest freshwater lake by volume in the world.
+It’s considered the world’s oldest and deepest lake, reaching a maximum depth of 1,642m.

-WATER CYCLES / presents the arts-based environmental research by Beachcomber Academy students and educators that considers the implications of the cycles of tides and geological / aquarian eras that their school site is situated in.
-This incubator is a collection of the site-specific studies the students have been engaged in over recent months.
+WATER CYCLES / presents the arts-based environmental research by Beachcomber Academy students and educators.
+Their research considers the implications of the cycles of tides and geological + aquarian eras of their school site.

 Video slideshow: WATER CYCLES

-DRAWING WATER / arts-based explorations by Queneesh Elementary students + muralist Jason Craft, in the Community Gallery.
-Over the past months students (K- Grade 6), educators, and artist Jason Craft, worked together to create the concept for the new mural in the welcome foyer of Queneesh Elementary.
-The mural reflects the watery world that the Comox Valley is steeped in.
+DRAWING WATER / presents the arts-based explorations by Queneesh Elementary students + muralist Jason Craft.
+Students (K- Grade 6), educators, and artist Jason Craft, worked together to create the concept for the new mural in the welcome foyer of Queneesh Elementary.
+The imagery reflects the watery world that the Comox Valley is steeped in.

 Christine VanderRee, principal, Queenesh Elementary School describes the project: